-The bill provides that in lieu of utilizing existing remedies (see COMMENT 1), a county board of revision created under R.C.
-5715.01 may do either of the following: (1) upon the treasurer's initiative, expressed by resolution, adjudicate the foreclosure of abandoned land in the county and its disposition by public auction or by conveyance in the manner prescribed by the bill and foreclose the state's lien for real estate taxes upon the abandoned land, or (2) upon the complaint of a certificate holder, adjudicate the foreclosure of abandoned land in the county and its disposition by public auction or by conveyance in the manner prescribed by the bill and foreclose the lien of the certificate holder held under R.C.
+The bill provides that in lieu of utilizing the remedies available under R.C.
+323.25 to 323.28 (see COMMENT 1) or under R.C.
+Chapter 5721.
+(Delinquent Lands Law), 5722.
+(Land Reutilization Program Law), or 5723.
+(Forfeited Lands Law), a county board of revision created under R.C.
+5715.01 may do either of the following: (1) upon the treasurer's initiative, expressed by resolution, adjudicate the foreclosure of "abandoned land" in the county and its disposition by public auction or by conveyance in the manner prescribed by the bill and foreclose the state's lien for real estate taxes upon the abandoned land, or (2) upon the complaint of a "certificate holder," adjudicate the foreclosure of abandoned land in the county and its disposition by public auction or by conveyance in the manner prescribed by the bill and foreclose the lien of the certificate holder held under R.C.
 5721.30 to 5721.43.
-For the purpose of efficiently and promptly implementing the bill's provisions, the prosecuting attorney of the county, the county treasurer, the clerk of court of the county, and the sheriff of the county may promulgate procedural rules, not inconsistent with the bill's provisions, for practice forms, forms of notice for hearings and notice to parties, fees, publication, and other procedures customarily within the official purview and duties of the prosecuting attorney, treasurer, clerk, or sheriff, whichever is applicable.
+For the purpose of efficiently and promptly implementing the bill's provisions, the prosecuting attorney of the county, the county treasurer, the "clerk of court" of the county, and the sheriff of the county may promulgate procedural rules, not inconsistent with the bill's provisions, for practice forms, forms of notice for hearings and notice to parties, fees, publication, and other procedures customarily within the official purview and duties of the prosecuting attorney, treasurer, clerk, or sheriff, whichever is applicable.
 (R.C.
-323.66(A) and (B), 1st para.)
-(See 'Definitions," below, for definitions of key terms.)
+323.66(A) and (B), 1st par.)
+(See "Definitions," below, for definitions of the terms in quotation marks.)